sdsc-complecs/Regular-expressions/Exercises.md

 xxx-xxxx
 xxx-xxx-xxxx

+Where x is any digit and we're considering numbers starting with zero valid.

 You can approach this incrementally by handling each of the two formats separately and ignoring additional characters that may be adjacent to the number (e.g., "555-555-1234x" or "x555-555-1234"),